kimjoyc/LeetCode/README.md

 This algorithm efficiently validates the input string for valid parentheses using a stack-based approach, ensuring adherence to the specified rules for valid parentheses.

+## Maximum Subarray Sum
+### Problem Statement
+Given an integer array nums, find the contiguous subarray with the largest sum and return the sum of that subarray.

+### Example
+nums = [-2,1,-3,4,-1,2,1,-5,4]
+Output
+6
+Explanation
+The subarray [4,-1,2,1] has the largest sum, which is 6.
+Constraints
+1 <= nums.length <= 105
+-104 <= nums[i] <= 104

+### Solution
+Initialize variables to store the current subarray sum (currSubArr_sum) and the maximum subarray sum (maxSubArr_sum) to the first element of the input array.

+Iterate through the array starting from the second element.

+For each element, calculate the current subarray sum by choosing the maximum between the current element and the sum of the previous subarray plus the current element.

+Update the maximum subarray sum by choosing the maximum between the previous maximum subarray sum and the current subarray sum.

+Return the maximum subarray sum.

+Time Complexity
+The time complexity of this solution is O(n), where n is the size of the input vector nums.
+This is because the function iterates through the input vector once, performing a constant number of operations for each element.

+Space Complexity
+The space complexity is O(1), indicating constant space usage.
+The function uses only a few integer variables (currSubArr_sum and maxSubArr_sum) to keep track of the current and maximum subarray sums.
+The space used is independent of the input size and remains constant.